cardboard-iguana/cardboard-iguana.com/log/2022-03-07-itprotv-comptia-security-plus.md

 * Single sign-on
 * Transitive trust

 SOA: Service-oriented architecture.
 Basically, the use of proxies to sequester services behind a single sign-on and standardize the user experience.
-The standardization layer is often called a “wrapper”.
+The standardization layer is often called a "wrapper".

-Exam Cram defines SSO as basically password caching + automation, but its typical usage is closer to that of “federation”.
+Exam Cram defines SSO as basically password caching + automation, but its typical usage is closer to that of "federation".

 ### Federation